Arulpragash/Assignment/readme.md

 # Key Concerns

-The source code contains user generated API key that is been exposed currently.
+The source code contains user specific Google console generated API keys that is been exposed currently.